NBA Rumors: L.A. Lakers Could Dethrone Mighty Warriors If They Have ‘Full Deck,’ Says Rajon Rondo

 The arrival of LeBron James didn’t make the Los Angeles Lakers an instant title contender, but they were at least expected to return to the Western Conference Playoffs in the 2018-19 NBA season.
-Unfortunately, things didn’t go as the Lakers expected as they still failed to reach the postseason for the sixth consecutive year despite having the best basketball player in the world.
+Unfortunately, things didn’t go as the Lakers expected as they still failed to reach the postseason for the sixth consecutive year despite having arguably the best basketball player in the world.

-Despite suffering a disappointing season, Rajon Rondo still believes that the Lakers’ current roster has the ability to accomplish something big.
+Despite suffering a disappointing season, Rondo still believes that the Lakers’ current roster has the ability to accomplish something big.
 In his recent interview with Dave McMenamin of ESPN, which is currently posted on Twitter, Rondo confidently said that the Lakers have a strong chance of beating the reigning NBA champions, Golden State Warriors, if they have a “full deck” in the 2018-19 NBA season.

 “We still didn’t have a full deck this year so you can’t really throw out that philosophy and say it didn’t work.
 Championships are won defensively.
 It’s a miss-make league.
 You can’t control, obviously, the shots you make.
 It helps if you got a lot of shooters, three-point makers.
 But you’re not going to outscore Golden State Warriors in a seven-game series.
 The only way you’re going to be able to do it is get defensive stops, and I think we had that type of roster when we were healthy as far as guys that take pride defensively.”